 Once the test was over, I lowered the treadmill to 1 percent and ran slowly.
 I measured my lactate after several long intervals.
 Here are the results (note: AFAP = As Fast as Possible):

-So off the couch, running at 7 kilometers per hour, my lactate values would be much lower than 1.9 mM.
+Normally, running at 7 kilometers per hour, my lactate values would be much lower than 1.9 mM.
 You can see that I had to go *way* below my Aerobic Threshold to restore aerobic levels of lactate.

 As described above, the reasons are several: